WindSoilder/nu_plugin_mongo/README.md

 I want to have more lite weight tool to explore data.
 So here is the plugin.

+Starts from 0.1.9, it support auto-completions for collection names, and it requires nushell version to be 0.109.

 ## Demo

 <p align="center">